 "The criminals who planned and carried out this crime will not escape punishment and the investigation committee must submit its findings as soon as possible."

-The attackers set off car bombs, explosive belts and hand grenades as they stormed into the building and grabbed hostages, local officials had said.
+The attackers set off car bombs, explosive belts and hand grenades as they charged into the building and grabbed hostages, local officials had said.
 Hostages who did not die as a result of explosions were executed by the gunmen, they said.

-Sabah al-Bazee, a freelance Iraqi journalist who worked for Reuters and other media, was among those killed
+Sabah al-Bazee, a freelance Iraqi journalist who worked for Reuters and other media, was among those killed.

 AL QAEDA DOWN BUT NOT OUT

 Al Qaeda has been strategically weakened by the deaths of leaders, and both its numbers and the territory in which it can maneuver have shrunk since 2006-07, when Sunni tribal chiefs turned on it and joined forces with the U.S. military.

 But they are still able to carry out lethal attacks eight years after the 2003 U.S.-led invasion that toppled Saddam, a Sunni, who was hanged in 2006.

 Their assaults are aimed at grabbing attention and rattling the population at a time when Iraqi forces take center stage as U.S. troops prepare to withdraw by year-end, analysts say.

 Iraqi political analyst Ibrahim al-Sumaidaie blamed a weak Iraqi security force and warned such attacks may happen again.

 "It was expected that al Qaeda would stage a big show to attract attention after a reconciliation between the government and some Sunni armed groups, who were close to al-Qaeda," Sumaidaie said.
 "They wanted to say that the reconciliation announced by these groups are baseless."